MeridianInnovation/PMRID/README.md

 We use cosine scheduler for the project.
 The scheduler is used for CV mainly.
 The implementation is [here](src/utils/scheduler_torch.py).

 ### Loss function
-Thanks to Takao, according to the article he found [here](https://research.nvidia.com/sites/default/files/pubs/2017-03_Loss-Functions-for/NN_ImgProc.pdf), `the mix` is better and will generate a slightly higer psnr and ssim.
+Thanks to Takao, according to the [article](https://research.nvidia.com/sites/default/files/pubs/2017-03_Loss-Functions-for/NN_ImgProc.pdf), `the mix` is better and will generate a `slightly higer psnr and ssim`.
 The paper claims it will do a better job to preserve edges as well.
 So we will implement the mix [here]().
-More details can be found [here](https://github.com/MeridianInnovation/Denoisers)
+More details can be found at [Denoisers](https://github.com/MeridianInnovation/Denoisers).

 ### Hyperameters